Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: Introduction

+Also the value of the parameter $\hat B_K$, that was {controversial} in 1988, obtained in the 2010s by various lattice groups is known by now with high precision and in a perfect agreement with our result of 1988.
+But here we will concentrate on perturbative aspects of QCD and describe briefly the status of non-perturbative calculations at the end of this writing.
+More details on the present status of the $\Delta I=1/2$ rule, the parameter $\hat B_K$ and in particular the ratio $\epe$ can be found in \cite{Buras:2020wyv,Buras:2022cyc}.

-The workshop was certainly a great success with hot discussions in essentially all rooms of the castle and several participants not leaving it for the five days of the workshop.
+The 1988 Ringberg workshop was certainly a great success with hot discussions in essentially all rooms of the castle and several participants not leaving it for the five days of the workshop.
 In spite of this it was rather clear to me that I do not want to take part in this enterprise any longer.
 I was sceptical that one could improve the accuracy of our calculations and I certainly did not want to be a member of a big lattice group or joining QCD sum rule and chiral perturbation groups that were active already for many years.
+Looking back this was certainly the right decision even if my scepticism on the improvement of the accuracy of our calculations was not justified from the present perspective.
+Indeed in 2014 Bardeen, G\'erard and myself \cite{Buras:2014maa}, using various advances made separately by us over many years, could significantly improve on our work in the 1980s.
+More about it at the end of this writing.